 - analyzing the strength of their feelings for their partner obsessively and finding fault

-- constantly seeking reassurance from their partner
+- constantly seeking reassurance from a partner

 - doubts regarding fidelity

-Types of religious intrusive thoughts can include:
+Types of intrusive thoughts about religion can include a person:

 - having negative thoughts in a religious building